Austintjh19/EduLink-NUS/docs/UserGuide.md

 * Displays the list of all students stored within EduLink NUS on the Student List Panel.
 * No parameters are required for this command, and any parameter added will be ignored.

-#### Viewing a Student on the Student Card:

-> View a single student's details in a formatted and organized manner.

-Method: Left-click on a specific Student Panel Card within the Student List Panel of the EduLink NUS User Interface.

-Command Details & Constraints:
-* The Student Card will display the currently selected student from the Student List Panel.
-* The Student Card will display the details of the first student on the Student List Panel, when a specific student is not selected from the Student List Panel.
-* The Student Card will update automatically to display the details of the first student on the Student List Panel whenever a command that alters the data within Student List Panel is executed. e.g. `delete`, `add`, `find`, `filter`, `edit`, `tag` ...
-* If the Student List Panel is empty or becomes empty due to the execution of a command, the Student Card will display nothing.

 #### Search Students by Name or ID: `find`

 > This command facilitates the search for students in the EduLink-NUS application based on their **Names**, **Student IDs**, or **Both**.